Security and Fire Alarm Installers

-Security and Alarm Installers with little to no experience tend to make between $27310 and $34280 while the more experienced ones make over $54170 per year.
+Security and Fire Alarm Installers with little to no experience tend to make between $29560 and $36450 while the more experienced ones can earn over $59370 per year.

-1 of the easiest ways to increase your salary as A Security and Alarm Installer is to move to a higher paying state like AK.
-Right now, the highest paying states for Security and Alarm Installers are AK, MA, AZ, CT and NV.
+One of the easiest ways to increase your salary as a Security and Fire Alarm Systems Installer is to move to a higher paying state like AK.
+Right now, the highest paying states for Security and Fire Alarm Installers are AK, MA, CO, CT and NY.

-3 other factors that can increase your salary as A Security and Alarm Installer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Security and Fire Alarm Systems Installer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Security and Alarm Installers what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Security and Fire Alarm Installers what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.